CGCL-codes/XGCN_library/docs/source/index.rst

 Features:

 - Large-scale GNN training
-   XGCN targets at presenting optimized GNN recommendation models that can easily run on million-scale graphs.
+   XGCN targets at presenting optimized GNN recommendation models with scaling strategies that can easily run on million-scale graphs.
-   We introduce three mainstream scaling strategies: layer-sampling, graph-reshaping, and clustering.
    We include xGCN - a brand new GNN model which can embed a 100-million graph within 1 day under a single-machine environment.
 - A complete data pipeline for large graphs